Department of English

 The minimum number of credits (exclusive of the University's Core curriculum) required for the major is 36.
 No more than 12 credits in 200-level courses may count toward the major.

 English majors must meet the following English Department requirements.
 All courses must be passed with a grade of C- or better and six hours with a grade of B or better.
 Prior to beginning the English major, students must complete ENG 100 College Writing (or an equivalent writing course) and ENG 140 Reading Literature.
 After satisfying these prerequisites, students should take ENG 245 Introduction to Literary Studies before concentrating on more advanced work to complete the 36-credit major requirement.
-No more than six credits of the English major may be used to fulfill requirements for the minor in Writing, the minor in Public and Professional Writing, nor the Certificate in Public and Professional Writing.
+No more than six credits of the English major may be used to fulfill requirements for the minor in Creative Writing, the minor in Public and Professional Writing, nor the Certificate in Public and Professional Writing.

 Students must take the following courses before beginning study in the English Major.
 These courses do not count as credit toward the English major.